painkillergis/parcels/README.md

 ## Feature Queue

 1. Fix content encoding issue when opening in Snapchat
-1. Show metadata for only parcels that intersect with query (not including parcels that have intersecting /envelopes/)
+1. Show metadata for only parcels that intersect with query (not including parcels that have intersecting holes with the query)
 1. Show current location
 1. Symbolize selected parcels
 1. Reduce loading time